WELCOME TO THE SALZBURG CENTRE OF EUROPEAN UNION STUDIES

 The Salzburg Centre of European Union Studies (SCEUS) is an enterprise geared towards research as much as towards education of a new generation of academics.

 The creation of a priority programme in European Union Studies was particularly propitious at this time given a series of developments.
 The European Union has become the crucial factor in the constitution of Europe's political and socio-economic order.
 It represents a unique peace project that has succeeded in integrating a multitude of former opponents and enemies into one new community of law.
 Yet, the general success story of European integration has repeatedly shown signs of stalemate and rupture.
-After the rejection of the Constitutional Treaty in 2005 and the difficult ratification process of the Treaty of Lisbon offering new instruments of decision-making the EU incurred a financial and economic crisis that arguably calls for greater leadership and supranational economic governance.
-SCEUS in its research tackles questions of the institutional set-up and the economic governance of the European Union, as well as broader social aspects of European integration and the role of the European Union as global actor.
+After the rejection of the Constitutional Treaty in 2005 and the difficult ratification process of the Treaty of Lisbon offering new instruments of decision-making, the EU incurred a financial and economic crisis that arguably calls for greater leadership and supranational economic governance.
+SCEUS in its research tackles questions of the institutional set-up and the economic governance of the European Union, as well as broader social aspects of European integration and the role of the European Union as a global actor.

 An important objective of SCEUS is to link research and teaching in several ways: The University of Salzburg has launched a new Master Programme in October 2005 titled European Union Studies.
 It is mainly concerned with law, economics and political science and flanked by sociology, history and communications.